 Event marketing has lots of benefits like creating stronger connections and building media hype.
 When you curate and host events, you allow countless opportunities to interact.
 You can learn about your leads while telling them about you and the industry.
 Additionally, it allows for community within your user base.
 If users can bond over how to use your product and where the industry is headed, they are bonding over you.

 Think of big examples like Apple launch events.
 On the smaller side, consider Zoom wine tastings hosted by vineyards.
-Event marketing possibilities are vast and diverse.
+Event marketing examples are vast and diverse.
 Try your hand at it and remember to get those valuable contacts from the experience.

 Social media marketing